kahwai0227/rminder_app/README.md

 ## ✨ Features (MVP)

 - **📊 Zero-Based Budgeting** – Allocate every RM until no money is left unassigned.
 - **💸 Quick Transaction Entry** – Record income and expenses easily, directly affecting budgets.
 - **🏦 Debt & Liability Tracking** – Add car loans, student loans, credit cards, and see real-time payoff progress.
 - **📈 Visual Reports** – Track spending vs. budget and monitor debt payoff with charts powered by `fl_chart`.
 - **📅 Flexible Payday Support** – Start your budget on your payday, not just on the first of the month.
 - **🔒 100% Offline** – All data is stored locally using SQLite.
 No internet required, no data collection.
+- **🏠 Home Screen Widget** – Instantly add transactions from your device's home screen with a compact, digit-only keypad and quick category selection (Android).
+- **🎨 Custom Launcher Icon** – Branded app icon for a professional look and easy recognition.
+- **🧹 UI Space Optimization** – AppBar removed and SafeArea used for a cleaner, more spacious interface.

 ---